 C.S.
 Degree Outlook

 While a C.S. degree provides a well-rounded education for any aspiring web developer, there are a few disadvantages that you should be aware of.
 First, getting a degree in coding is a big time commitment for beginners learning how to code.
-It takes two to four years to finish a degree in coding, depending on how much time you dedicate to your studies.
+In the modern education system, it takes two to four years to finish a degree in coding, depending on how much time you dedicate to your studies.

 Another disadvantage to getting a degree in coding is the amount of money you will put into your education.
 The average yearly cost of tuitions and fees to earn a degree is $34,740 for private colleges, $9,970 for in-state residents at public colleges, and $25,620 for out-of-state residents at public universities.